 Site visualisation and topographical models are an important tool for project managers, site supervisors and engineers to understand the status and issues of any construction project.

 Engineers need site data to meticulously design important features like drainage, roads, paths and signalling.
-Constructors need survey data to ensure everything is being built according to plan and stakeholders use terrain maps and models for presentations, construction updates as a reliable source to track the project’s progress and success.
+Constructors need data from topographical or contour surveys to ensure everything is being built according to plan and stakeholders use terrain maps and models for presentations, construction updates as a reliable source to track the project’s progress and success.

 Whatever your role in the project, you cannot deny the importance of construction sitemap and model in the overall value chain.
 The question therefore arises – how are you using (or not using) drones for construction inspection?